Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 The idea of a container is to give the independent scalability of workloads in PaaS and an abstraction layer of the OS and hardware in IaaS.
 Independent means that you have an user space, which is all the code that resides above the kernel, and it includes applications and their dependencies.
 A configurable system, lets you install your favorite run time, web server, database or middleware.
 Containersdon’t carry a full operating system
 A container, is an invisible box around your code and its dependencies with limited access to its own partition of the file system and hardware.
-An application and its dependencies are called an **image**, and a **container** is simply a running instance of an image.
+Containers are a way to package and run code that's more efficient than virtual machines An application and its dependencies are called an **image**, and a **container** is simply a running instance of an image.
 A container **image is structured in layers**, and the tool used to build the image reads instructions from a file called the container **manifest**.
 Each instruction specifies a layer inside the container image.
 All that's needed on each host is an **OS kernel** that supports containers and a **container runtime**.